gethop-dev/hop-documentation/docs/source/how-to/delete-aws-resources/main.rst

 .. note::

    Make sure you only delete the stacks that you expect.
-Even if you have never used Cloudformation explicitly there are certain AWS services (e.g., Elastic Beanstalk) that use Cloudformation underneath and create stacks on your behalf.
+Even if you have never used Cloudformation explicitly, there are certain AWS services (e.g., Elastic Beanstalk) that use Cloudformation underneath and create stacks on your behalf.

 Delete the self-signed certificate
 ---------------------------------

-The HOP Bootstrapping Tool creates a self signed SSL certificate.
+The HOP Bootstrapping Tool creates a self-signed SSL certificate.
 In order to delete it go to the Certificate Manager console.

 Find The certificate which ``Domain name`` is ``self-signed.invalid``